 - Synced filesystems

 When you are done, you need to add tracking call to your FreeSWITCH profiles configuration.
 Add the tag <param name="track-calls" value="true"/> on them.
 The way you do this depends on your deployment; for example, if you are using my FusionPBX RPM's, it is done by adding it using the web interface, as FreeSWITCH uses the MySQL/MariaDB to get the profiles-config.
-You need to add the <param name="odbc-dsn" value="odbc://dsn:username:password"/> as well, but again, if you are using my RPM's it is already done.
+You need to add the <param name="odbc-dsn" value="odbc://dsn:username:password"/> as well.
 You may want to do this on all configuration files that support dsn to allow data sharing as much as possible.

 In order to be able to let the switch to take the load of the other, they need to have the same name.
 But don't worry, this is not the hostname, it is the switchname variable, which it is completely different.
 You can edit the switch.conf.xml file (usually in /etc/freeswitch/autoload_configs) and add or modify the tag <param name="switchname" value="freeswitch_name"/>.